OpenSTEF/openstef/docs/source/user_guide/concepts/metalearning.rst

 - **Common preprocessing.** Shared feature engineering (lag creation, holiday features, datetime encoding, standardization) runs once and produces a rich feature set for all forecasters.
 - **Per-forecaster preprocessing.** Each base model receives a tailored view of the features.
 For GBLinear, this aggressively filters the feature set: it keeps only ``load_lag_P7D`` (removing all other lags to avoid collinearity) and drops holiday and datetime one-hot columns (which create near-singular design matrices for a linear model).
 Tree-based models receive the full feature set.
 - **Parallel prediction.** Each forecaster independently produces quantile predictions over the forecast horizon.
-- **Combination.** An :class:`~openstef_meta.models.ensemble_forecasting_model.EnsembleForecastingModel` merges all base predictions into an ``EnsembleForecastDataset``, then a ``ForecastCombiner`` produces the final ``ForecastDataset``.
+- **Combination.** An :class:`~openstef_meta.models.ensemble_forecasting_model.EnsembleForecastingModel` merges all base predictions into an :class:`~openstef_core.datasets.validated_datasets.EnsembleForecastDataset`, then a :class:`~openstef_meta.models.forecast_combiners.forecast_combiner.ForecastCombiner` produces the final :class:`~openstef_core.datasets.validated_datasets.ForecastDataset`.

 Per-Forecaster Feature Selection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The per-forecaster preprocessing for GBLinear illustrates a core design principle: the same raw data can require very different representations for different algorithms.

-A ``Selector`` removes all lag features except ``load_lag_P7D``, and a second ``Selector`` removes holiday and datetime features.
-This prevents the linear model from encountering highly correlated inputs that would destabilize its coefficients, while preserving the single most informative lag (one week back, capturing weekly seasonality).
+Each forecaster's preprocessing pipeline can include :class:`~openstef_models.transforms.general.selector.Selector` transforms, which are preprocessing steps that filter which features reach a given model.
+For GBLinear, these selectors aggressively reduce the feature set:

+- Remove all lag features except ``load_lag_P7D`` (the 7-day lag capturing weekly seasonality).
+Multiple correlated lags would destabilize the linear model's coefficients.
+- Remove holiday and datetime features, which create near-singular design matrices for a global linear fit.

-Tree-based forecasters do not need this filtering because they are inherently robust to correlated and redundant features.
+The result is a small, well-conditioned feature set that lets GBLinear focus on the linear trend.
+Tree-based forecasters skip this filtering because they are inherently robust to correlated and redundant features.

 Combiner Strategies
 -------------------